CloudCannon/Academy/_posts/2017-02-07-advanced-blogging.md

 ## Tags

 Jekyll also has the concept of tags which behave in a similar way to categories.
-We could add a tag of bread to `_posts/2016-04-04-sourdough-bread.md`.
+Let's add a tag of bread to `_posts/2016-04-04-sourdough-bread.md`.

 {% raw %}
 ~~~html